olegkleiman/OneRide/README.md

 # FreeRide
-Android version of FastRide application for detecting passengers in the vehicle
+Android version of OneRide application for detecting passengers in the vehicle